Nebettawy: Death and burial

 She was buried in the tomb QV60.
 The tomb was robbed already in antiquity and was later used as a Christian chapel.
 In one of the scenes in the tomb, Nebettawy wears a rather special headdress: a vulture crown with uraeus, topped by a modius and supporting a number of flowers.
 This specific headdress is only attested for Queen Nebettawy, Queen Iset Ta-Hemdjert (QV51), and Queen Tyti (QV52).
 It is not known what the precise meaning of this piece of regalia was.
 An earlier version of this crown was worn by Princess-Queen Sitamun, the daughter-wife of Amenhotep III.
 Hence it could be a reference to her position as Princess-Queen.
+However, this overly narrow interpretation has now been criticized, as this type of crown has been shown to be worn by various categories of women, and even before Nebettawy’s time, it was not worn exclusively by Princess-Queens.